-Qantas’ fleet is made up mainly of Boeing 737-800’s and a range of Airbus’s including twelve A380’s.
-There are 12 Boeing 747’s currently in service that are gradually being retired and replaced by A380’s.
+Qantas’ fleet is made up of Boeing 737-800’s, A380’s and a new fleet of Dreamliners introduced in 2018.
+There are 12 Boeing 747’s currently in service that are gradually being retired and replaced by A380’s and Dreamliners.
 Qantas and its subsidiaries operate 284 aircraft, which includes 70 aircraft by Jetstar Airways.

 First Class is offered only on the Airbus A380.
 It has fourteen individual suites in a 1-1-1 configuration.
 The seats face forward for takeoff, but rotate to the side for dining and sleeping.
 Seat pitch is 83 inches, extending to a fully flat bed, and with a width of 29 inches.
 You’ll enjoy the Bedding Down service which includes pillows, blankets, a duvet and sheepskin mattress.
 Each suite has a 17 inch widescreen with 1,000 AVOD programs.
 In addition to 110v AC power outlets, USB ports are offered for connectivity.
 Passengers are also able to make use of the on-board business lounge on the upper deck.
 As well as the Amenities Kit featuring SK-II skincare products you will receive pyjamas, slippers and socks.
 Upon arrival, you will be among the first to leave the aircraft and your bags among the first to be ready for collection.